The Clausura 2019 champion will be determined this week as León and Tigres UANL face off in the Gran Final.

 Top seed León is making their 13th appearance in the final and is seeking their 8th title; their most recent championship came in the Clausura 2014 season.
 Second-seeded Tigres UANL is making their 12th appearance in the final and is looking for their 7th title; they won most recently in the Apertura 2017 season.

-The semifinals have wrapped up and the Apertura 2017 finalists have been determined.
-The top two seeds advanced to the final, and Monterrey and Tigres UANL will now face off to determine the Apertura 2017 Liga MX Champion.
+The semifinals have wrapped up and the top two seeds have advanced and will now face off for the Clausura 2019 Liga MX title.

 Top seed León split their semifinal series with América, winning the first leg 0-1 and losing the second by the same scoreline.
 With the aggregate and away goals both level, León advanced as the higher seed.

 It was the same story in the other semifinal, where rivals Tigres UANL and Monterrey each won their home leg 1-0; with the aggregate level and away goals not a factor, Tigres advanced as the higher seed.

 Tigres UANL booked their spot in the Clausura 2019 Gran Final with a 1-0 win against Monterrey in the second leg of this Clásico Regio semifinal series.
 With the aggregate tied 1-1 and away goals not a factor, the universitarios advanced due to the higher seed tiebreaker.